node-dmx/dmx-web/readme.md

 - `universes`
 - `scenesFileLocation`
 - `devicesFileLocation`
+- `allowEditing`

-In the Server section you can set the listen port and host.
+- `server` is used to set the listen port and host.
-Under Universes you describe the DMX Universes with details like which output driver to use and which devices are at which address.
+- `universes` is used to describe the DMX Universes with details like which output driver to use and which devices are at which address.
-`scenesFileLocation` is used to specify a JSON file where scenes should be saved to.
+- `scenesFileLocation` is used to specify a JSON file where scenes should be saved to.
-`devicesFileLocation` is used to specify a JSON file where configured devices should be saved to.
+- `devicesFileLocation` is used to specify a JSON file where configured devices should be saved to.
+- `allowEditing` is used to enable or disabling editing of scenes and devices via the web UI.

 A example configuration is in the repository by the name `dmx-web-example.conf`